francescodc87/ipaPy2/README.md

 The line below integrates the fragmentation data and the fragmentation database introduced above in the annotation process.
-The role of the CSunk parameter should be briefly discussed here.
+The role of the CSunk (“cosine unknown”) parameter should be briefly discussed here.
 In most cases, the fragmentation database contains fragmentation spectra only for a subset of the compounds in the database.
-Therefore when considering a feature for which the fragmentation spectra was acquired, it is often the case that the cosine similarity can be only computed for a subset of the possible annotations.
+Therefore, when considering a feature for which the fragmentation spectra was acquired, it is often the case that the cosine similarity can only be computed for a subset of the possible annotations.
 The CSunk value is then assigned to the other possible annotations for comparison.

 ```python